PresleyHank/hondamobilityhacks-2019/autonomous_driving_data/code-samples/c-sharp/DynamoDB/README.md

     }
 ```

-### Retrieve all data at a specific timestamp (`logtime`)
+### Retrieve all data at a specific timestamp

 This query demonstrates how to pull all rows for a drive scenario at a specific
-timestamp.
-In the event data, this should always return only one row.
+timestamp (`logtime` in the database).
+In the event data, this should always
+return only one row.

 ```csharp
     public static async Task<List<Dictionary<string, AttributeValue>>> QuerySpecificTimestamp(string driveID, string time)